carpentries-lab/good-enough-practices/episodes/06-track_changes.md

 The list should include writing log messages that clearly explain any changes, the size and content of individual changes, style guidelines for code, updating to-do lists, and bans on committing half-done work or broken code.
 See [[gawande2011](https://books.google.co.uk/books/about/The_Checklist_Manifesto.html?id=qoZCRAAACAAJ&redir_esc=y)] for more on the proven value of checklists.

 ### Store each project in a folder that is mirrored off the researcher's working machine

-* using a system such as Dropboxor
+* using a system such as Dropbox, or
 * a remote version control repository such as GitHub.

 Synchronize that folder at least daily.
 It may take a few minutes, but that time is repaid the moment a laptop is stolen or its hard drive fails.